jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **[Safety-belt hitch][safety-belt-hitch] (magnus variant).**
 Once used by steeplejacks for attachment to life-support lines.
 Still a real good friction hitch.
-Grips superbly when loaded; slideable otherwise.
+Grips well but is easily adjusted.
 {:#steeplejacks-knot}

 - **Taut-line hitch (magnus safety-belt variant).**